 Nearly everyone experiences some form of hypnosis on a daily basis, such as when engrossed in a good book, movie, or show, or even while simply daydreaming.

-The unconscious mind is the part of you responsible for doing all the things you do not or can not think about doing consciously.
+The "unconscious mind" is a metaphor for those parts of your mind responsible for everything that you do outside of conscious awareness.
 It makes your heart beat and your lungs breathe.
+It filters and modifies your perceptions.
 It does everything you have learned to do automatically (walking, talking, driving).
 It is your imagination, the repository of your memories, and the source of all your emotions.
-In a very real sense, your unconscious mind is who you really are.
+In a very real sense, your "unconscious mind" is who you really are.

 Paradigm Hypnosis is not a medical practice, nor am I a psychologist or health service provider, therefore I do not diagnose, cure, or prescribe treatment for medical conditions or disorders.
-While I may be able to assist formal medical care by a licensed practitioner, such assistance will only be rendered with a doctor’s referral.
+While I may be able to assist formal medical care by a licensed practitioner, such assistance requires a doctor’s referral.